Handling model risk with XVAs: Third Layer HVA: Risk-adjustment

-The capital valuation adjustment (KVA) is then defined as the level of a risk margin required for remunerating shareholders dynamically at a constant and nonnegative hurdle rate $r \ge 0$ of their capital at risk.
-Since the KVA is itself loss-absorbing (as a risk margin), hence part of capital at risk, the \textit{shareholder} capital at risk corresponds to $\SCR = (\EC-\KVA)^+ , $ while capital at risk is $\KVA + \SCR \ge \EC$ (above the regulators' minimum target level as should be).
-Accordingly: \bd The capital valuation adjustment ($\KVA$) is defined by the inductive relation
+The capital valuation adjustment (KVA) is then defined as the level of a risk margin required for remunerating the shareholders of the bank, dynamically at a constant and nonnegative hurdle rate $r \ge 0$ of their capital at risk.
+Since the KVA, which is paid by the clients of the bank, is also loss-absorbing (as a risk margin), hence part of capital at risk, the latter is given by $\max(\EC,\KVA)$, while \textit{shareholder} capital at risk only corresponds to $\SCR =\max(\EC,\KVA)-\KVA)= (\EC-\KVA)^+ , $ Accordingly: \bd The third layer HVA is defined as the capital valuation adjustment ($\KVA$), itself defined by the inductive relation

 \ed